medcomdk/dk-medcom-xds-metadata/input/pagecontent/index.md

-# XDS Metadata for Document Sharing -Danish Profile
+# XDS Metadata for Document Sharing - Danish Profile

 ## Hvad er XDS-metadatastandarden? [to be translated]